 When I worked in corporate America, the training program was 9 months long.
 As a trainee hitting the books with an additional 9 months of on the job training, the company would be losing money on me for the first 18 months.
 When the company explained that I needed to wait a year because I was a cost before I could participate in the company 401K program, I just nodded my head in naïve bobblehead fashion and hit the books in an effort to work off my indentured slave debt to the man.

-Today’s workforce is a different mindset towards company loyalty.
-Ironically, this mindset has a lot to do with the results of 401Ks that disappeared overnight just a few administrations ago.
-The average tenure of today’s workforce is significantly lower than a few years back and if we had to wait 1 year every time we moved to another company to get involved in a 401K, we would spend a good percentage of our careers waiting to participate, much less become vested.
+Today’s workforce is a different mindset toward company loyalty.
+This mindset is the result of 401Ks that disappeared overnight just a few administrations ago.
+The average tenure of today’s workforce is significantly lower than a few years back.
+Waiting a year every time we moved to another company to get involved in a 401K, has us spending too much time waiting to vest.

-It’s the classic chicken or the egg.
-Should a company treat employees with the attitude that they need to prove their worth before being given a treat, or do you “treat” the employees immediately and hope they will reciprocate?
+Should a company treat employees with the attitude that they need to prove their worth before being given a carrot?
+Should we “treat” the employees immediately and hope they will reciprocate?
 I believe you should treat the employee right and assume the best.
 Eligibility after 9 months assumes the worst.
 I am proud to say that the employees at ACME Publishing will be eligible to participate in the 401K ASAP.

 nasty: an unreal maneuver of incredible technique, something that is ridiculously good, tricky and manipulative but with a result that can’t help but be admired, a phrase used to describe someone who is good at something.
 “He has a nasty forkball”.